Theophanes is an experienced caretaker and breeder of hairless rats and loves to blog about pets and animals.

 A VERY Nice Habitat for Pygmy Mice

 Rabbits are probably the most domesticated animal on my list.
 They have been bred for hundreds of years for fur, meat, fiber, and pets.
-They come in all sorts of different breeds that range in size from the Netherland Dwarf at 2 pounds to the 14-pound Flemish Giant.
+They come in all sorts of different breeds that range in size from the Netherland Dwarf at two pounds to the 14-pound Flemish Giant.

 I personally think the sweetest bunnies I have encountered have been Holland Lops, the small lop-eared bunnies that seem to love being cuddled.
 Some breeds may need extra care like the angoras which need to be brushed daily to avoid matting.
 These guys can live up to 5-8 years if properly taken care of and are great pets for beginners and experienced hobbyists alike.